-5. EDFT can run with limit to maximum number of iterations (input argument I) or either in non-iterative (I=1) mode
+5. EDFT can run with a limit to the maximum number of iterations (input argument I) or either in non-iterative (I=1) mode

 'Stopit' is an informative (optional) output parameter.
-The first row of 'Stopit' showing the number of performed iteration, the second row indicate breaking of iteration reason (see EDFT help).
+The first row of 'Stopit' showing the number of the performed iterations, the second row indicates breaking of iteration reason (see EDFT help).

 [F,S]=nedft(X,tk,fn) will perform DFT of sequence X(tk) and return outputs F(fn) and S(fn).

-If frequencies fn are on different grid then used by FFT and EDFT algorithms, a simple Inverse NEDFT (INEDFT) program should be applied to reconstruct Y(tn), call line: Y=inedft(F,fn,tn).
+If frequencies fn are on different grid, then used by FFT and EDFT algorithms, a simple Inverse NEDFT (INEDFT) program should be applied to reconstruct Y(tn), call line: Y=inedft(F,fn,tn).

 7. Two-dimensional EDFT of array X can be calculated by applying function edft2.m, call line: F=edft2(x,mrows,ncols).

 See programs edft.m, nedft.m, inedft.m and edft2.m help for detailed info.